MDAEJA/Assign_major_project/README.md

 ## Introduction:

-The PathLab Website Clone is a web application that mimics the functionality and design of the original PathLab website.
+The Apollo 24/7 Website Clone is a web application that mimics the functionality and design of the original PathLab website.
 It provides a platform for users to access and manage medical test reports, schedule appointments, and interact with healthcare services seamlessly.

 ---

 ## Project:
 - This project was assigned by [Geekster](https://www.geekster.in/) as a **Major Project** for a team of 7 members:
-  - Jaiten Sahu (TEAM LEAD)
+  - Md Aejaz Ahmed (TEAM LEAD)
-  - Sakshi Thakare
+  - Pranjul Mittal
-  - Lokesh Kataria
+  - Hemant Dubey
-  - Virendra Kumar Yadav
+  - Chetan Sawale
-  - Abhishek Sharma
+  - Monal Nagar
-  - Abhay Chauhan
+  - Jay Jadhao
-  - Shweta Sharma
+  - Prdhumn Chandrawat

 - It was an exciting opportunity for us to apply our skills and collaborate with fellow learners to create a functional and polished clone of the PathLab website.
 ---